elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ```

 **Exercise:** We just saw how to select a square and paint it red.
 Can you
 extend that to other shapes and colors?
-Create a function to draw a green grid
+Create a function to draw a blue grid
 onto a color image, and apply it to the `astronaut` image of Eileen Collins
 (above).
 Your function should take
 two parameters: the input image, and the grid spacing.